Disservin/fastchess/README.md

   -games N
     This should be set to 1 or 2, each round will play n games with, setting this higher than 2 does not really make sense.
   -openings file=NAME format=FORMAT order=ORDER plies=PLIES start=START
-    format can be "epd" and order "sequential" or "random", start specifies the offset.
+    FORMAT can be "epd" and order "sequential" or "random", start specifies the offset.
+    If plies is set to zero, as it is by default, the entire opening line will be used.
   -option.OPTION=VALUE
   -resign movecount=COUNT score=SCORE
   -rounds N